What Are Landlord Versus Tenant s

-Whether you are a landlord or a tenant, it is extremely important that you know what your responsibilities are and that those responsibilities are laid out in writing on your lease agreement.
-Knowing your responsibilities as a landlord or a tenant can prevent majors conflicts and can also prevent you from getting manipulated into an unfair position if conflicts do arise.
+Whether you are a landlord or a tenant, it is imperative that you know what your responsibilities are and that those responsibilities are laid out in writing on your lease agreement.
+Understanding your responsibilities as a landlord or a tenant can prevent majors conflicts and can also prevent you from getting manipulated into an unfair position if disputes do arise.
 As property managers in Redding who have years of experience managing properties all over Shasta County, we would like to help you understand what some of your responsibilities might be as a landlord or a tenant when signing a lease.

 All this to say, be sure you thoroughly read through the lease agreement laid out between you and your landlord or tenants and that you both know your responsibilities and agree with them before signing.
 If you would like more information on what your responsibilities might be as a landlord or a tenant, feel free to give us a call at Authority Property Management!
 Or, if you are a landlord and would like to hire a property manager to communicate and manage the responsibilities between you and your tenants, we do property management in Redding and would like to work with you and help you in any way we can!
 Feel free to give us a call at (530) 410-6085.